Standards for Microbiology Investigations Steering Committee

 - Kenworth Vaughan (lay representative)

-Steering committee and working group members declare potential conflicts of interest or potential bias which may affect the independence of the conclusions or recommendations of the SMIs.
+Steering committee and working group members declare potential conflicts of interest or potential bias which may affect the independence of the conclusions or recommendations of the UK SMIs.

 Declaration of interests (PDF, 43.3KB, 4 pages)